SadeCJohnson/Technical-User-Guide-Write-Ups/User-Accounts/resources/write-ups/new-hire-work-station-set-up.md

 ### Future Implementation

-1. Include steps to **verify app versions** to ensure consistency
+1. Include steps to **verify app versions** to ensure workstation environment consistency.
-2. Include steps to **update apps** to ensure the latest tools are being used
+2. Include steps to **update apps** to ensure the latest tools are being used.

 **All implementations will come with the respective visuals to properly demonstrate how these tasks would be completed.**